1. Home>

 PronounSpanishEnglish

-Yome hubiere dormidoI will have slept
+Yome hubiere dormidoI will have fallen asleep

-te hubieres dormidoyou will have slept
+te hubieres dormidoyou will have fallen asleep

 Or use our app: